Xanxi-Amiga/XACP-V1/applications/games/ZZRastan/README.md

   +----------------------------------+
 ```

 The Amiga CPU does not emulate the Rastan arcade machine itself.
-The compute-heavy
+The
-emulation runs on the ZZ9000 ARM Core1.
+compute-heavy emulation runs on the ZZ9000 ARM Core1.

 ---

 ## Requirements

+- Classic Amiga running AmigaOS 3.x
-- Amiga with MNT ZZ9000.
+- MNT ZZ9000
-- Matching XACP-compatible ZZ9000 firmware (XX19 or later version) and `zz9000.card`.
+- XACP-compatible ZZ9000 firmware and matching `zz9000.card`
-- Picasso96 / RTG.
+- Picasso96 / RTG
-- AHI.
+- AHI
-- A legal dump of a supported Rastan arcade ROM set.
+- A legally obtained supported Rastan arcade ROM set

-- Minimum hardware actually validated so far: **68030 at 25 MHz**.
+Minimum hardware actually validated so far: **68030 at 25 MHz**.

-Do not mix unrelated firmware, `zz9000.card` and application packages unless that
-combination has been explicitly tested.

 ---